Philosophy & Religion

 REL-300 / PHIL-300: Topics in Philosophy and Religion

 Examines fundamental questions in metaphysics, epistemology, aesthetics and ethics from both a philosophical and a theological perspective.
 Introduces methods and subjects of study in the disciplines of philosophy and religion.
-Designed and intended for students who are considering a major or minor in Philosophy and religion.
+Designed and intended for students who are considering a minor in Philosophy and religion.
 FILA general education: philosophy or religion.
 Offered on demand.
 (Cross-listed as PHIL-300)

 REL-310: Jesus in History and Culture